clsid2/mpc-hc/Readme.md

 # Media Player Classic - Home Cinema

 Media Player Classic - Home Cinema (MPC-HC) is a free and open-source video and audio player for Windows.
 It is famous and loved for its simple and effective user interface, providing an excellent user experience.
 It offers a huge amount of functionality.
-Being a DirectShow player, it also allows flexibity and extensibility through third party filters.
+Being a DirectShow player, it also allows flexibility and extensibility through third party filters.

 ## Development Status